Due Diligence is important for both parties in a business sale transaction, but for different reasons.

 Some categories, or items within them, may not be applicable to your business.

-Company reports and policies: articles of incorporation; equity structure; share distribution; organisation chart; tax records; board meeting minutes; company goals; etc.
+Company reports and policies: articles of incorporation; equity structure; share distribution; organization chart; tax records; board meeting minutes; company goals; etc.

 Customers and Marketing: product or service lines; branding; value proposition(s); positioning against competition; sales and profitability of the top ten customers; customer information and databases; sales and marketing plans and promotional activities; distribution arrangements; public relations and articles released; customer service and satisfaction measures; etc.